-\checkmark WARNING: Do not place objects or mount equipment in front of the air bag module cover or in front seat areas that may come in contact with a deploying air bag.
-Dash, tunnel or console mounted equipment should be placed within the specified zone.
-Failure to follow these instructions may result in personal injury.

-WARNING: Dash, tunnel or console-mounted equipment should not be placed outside of the specified zone.
+WARNING: Do not place objects or mount equipment in front of the air bag module cover or in front seat areas that may come in contact with a deploying air bag.
+Dash, tunnel or console-mounted equipment should be placed within the specified zone.
+Dash, tunnel or console-mounted equipment should not be placed outside of the specified zone.
 Failure to follow these instructions may result in personal injury.